pinkflawd/HackAndCheeseWebsite/content/about.md

 since 2011.
 I hold a bachelors and masters degree in Information Security from University of Applied Sciences St. Poelten, Austria.
 Thats also where I'm from, Austria.
 Its a beautiful country, you should go visit.
 I'm also a long distance runner, see above.
-I like challenges.
+I like challenges. \
-I started my career in anti-virus with the Austrian AV company Ikarus.
+I started my career in anti-virus with the Austrian AV company Ikarus Security Software.
 As a malware analyst I discovered my passion for binary analysis, learned how reverse engineering malware in reality is like building puzzles.
 I also spent time in incident response, and later switched to offensive